solidpayorg/gitmark/README.md

 Bearing in mind that this is experimental software, the [bitmark](https://bitmark.rocks/) block chain, is the first chain on which gitmark is tested and implemented.
 As it inexpensive, easily obitained, and was designed for the grounding of reputation trees (gitmark is a play on the word bitmark).
 This also provides a testing ground for developers to get started.
 The Liquid network is also a possible target, and Litecoin appears to be another good possibility, as well as the various testnets

 The first prerequisite is to obtain an unspent transaction on a supporting block chain.
-This can be in any coin, but to get started we suggest, getting hold of one Bitmark, which can be obtained inexpensively for example in the [chat room](https://projectbitmark.slack.com/) as it is designed to be spread between helpful actors
+This can be in any coin, but to get started we suggest, getting hold of one Bitmark, which can be obtained inexpensively for example in the [chat room](https://projectbitmark.slack.com/) as it is designed to be spread between helpful actors, to foster innovation

 ## Getting started

-After you have obtained some block chain currency, send that value to an address for which you have the keypair.
-That becomes your genesis unspent transaction
+After you have obtained some block chain currency, send those coins to an address for which you have the keypair.
+That becomes the genesis unspent transaction

 Having created a genesis transaction, and recording the key pair safely, you are ready to start marking!